Environmental Protection service standards

 Formal action could include:

-The most common form of action is through the service of notice under legislation requiring work to be done, e.g. drainage work, or nuisance to be abated e.g. stop or reduce noise.
+The most common form of action is through the service of notice under legislation requiring work to be done, for example drainage work, or nuisance to be abated such as to stop or reduce noise.

 A notice is a formal written document that legally tells you that must do something or must not do something.
 If you do not comply with the notice you will be breaking the law and could be prosecuted in magistrates court.